dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/guides/payments.md

 original_id: payments
 ---

-## Integrating a new Payment Gateway into MajorityWorld
+## Integrating a new Payment Gateway into DrikGallery

 We are using a universal flow, that each gateway should fulfill, there are several methods that should be implemented.